 The length of the randomly-generated portion of the salt shall be at least 128 bits.

 We've gone over some uses of hashes, so let's look at the functions themselves.
+This list is by no means exhaustive.

 As a side note: of the functions listed, only Scrypt and Argon2 would be suitable for password storage.
 Other functions similar to scrypt and Argon2 exist and would be sufficient too.